spences10/scottspence.com/posts/passing-sveltekit-page-server-js-data-to-page-js.md

 [real-time analytics to my site]: https://scottspence.com/posts/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/
-[which I've detailed it in the past]: https://scottspence.com/posts/data-loading-in-sveltekit#two-or-more-endpoints
+[which i've detailed it in the past]: https://scottspence.com/posts/data-loading-in-sveltekit#two-or-more-endpoints